lineality/Online_Voting_Using_One_Time_Pads/README.md

 book: Working in PUblic by Nadia Eghbal, making and maintaining open source software

+## tasks, processes, and system-abilities: five problem-space trees and system-state options; what does a decision coordination system need to be able to do, in terms of precise definitions of specific granular operations in a ~5x-tree+state context?
+- how does this relate to the question of the 'intelligence' of a system?
+-

+## priorities and the psychology of system visibility: when noise overwhelmes perception: Q: in reality, how often does noise overwhelm perception?
+- types of noise and types of perception-distortion?
+- is kahneman tversky perception analysis mostly time-invariant in terms of when people can or cannot see through various ebbing and flowing disturbance regimes of noise in a temporally and spatially heterogeneous landscape?

 ## Quantifying elections, votes, decisions, agreement, choices

 ## Visualization of Election Data